 You need to become comfortable with the basics of fair use and making judgment calls on applying it to your particular use of copyright-protected materials.
 Applying fair use also requires understanding copyright risk management so you can minimize your risk of copyright infringement.

-Fair Use Is Ambiguous
+Fair Use in U.S. Copyright Law Is Ambiguous

 Many complain that fair use is ambiguous.
 But fair use is intentionally open and flexible.
 Its language allows you to apply the doctrine to a wide variety of circumstances.
+And each situation must be reviewed on its own particular facts when you apply fair use to it.

 Fair Use Purposes and Factors